sam-twdy/front-end-dev-test/README.md

   *What I would do differenly

   4. In the beginning of the project, especially because I used technology that is not up to date and involved unfamiliar tech, I should have attempted to host the app on the preffered hosting service before designing the app.
-By doing this, I would have recognized the the hosting issue in the beginning and could have switched to a library I'm familiar with, such as ReactJS.
+By doing this, I would have recognized the hosting issue in the beginning and could have switched to a library I'm familiar with, such as ReactJS.

   Thank you for your time and I hope to hear from you soon!